-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Mathematics alongside a Masters with Merit or Distinction, also in Mathematics.
+Applicants should have (or expect to achieve) a UK first class honours degree in Mathematics, or a 2:1 honours degree in Mathematics alongside a Masters with Merit or Distinction, also in Mathematics.

 • Apply for Degree of Doctor of Philosophy in Mathematics